devcontainers/features/CONTRIBUTING.md

 3. 👨‍💻 Add your changes to your workspace
 4. ✨ [Test your changes using `devcontainer features test`] to make sure everything still works
+5. 🆚 Bump the version of the feature you changed according to [semver]
-5. 🔖 Commit & push your changes
+6. 🔖 Commit & push your changes
-6. 🔁 Open a PR to get your changes merged
+7. 🔁 Open a PR to get your changes merged
-7. 🚀 Profit!
+8. 🚀 Profit!

 👩‍⚖️ When contributing code to this project, you may be asked to agree to our [Contributor License Agreement].